jcmoraisjr/haproxy-ingress/docs/content/en/docs/examples/external-haproxy.md

     enabled: true
     image:
       repository: haproxy
-      tag: 2.3.8-alpine
+      tag: 2.3.12-alpine
 ```

 Change the hostNetwork to `true` if your cluster doesn't provide a service loadbalancer.
-These parameters are also configuring an external haproxy, version 2.3.8, and configuring
+These parameters are also configuring an external haproxy and configuring it to log to
-haproxy to log to stdout.
+stdout.

 Add the HAProxy Ingress Helm repository if using HAProxy Ingress' chart for the first time: